NekoAlosama/AutoEq-nekomod/README.md

 - All of the new results are using the Harman compensation (with bass) curve calibrated to each data provider's mic.
 - Many values like Frequency and Gain are increased to two decimal places.
 Q factor specifically is increased to four decimal places.
 - A few headphones give warnings or errors while results are calculated; these are documented below.
 All non-problematic headphones **except Crinacle-measured headphones** are recalculated.
-- RANKING.md removes Crinacle results.

-**Crinacle results are not changed** because their measurements are locked behind a paywall, and I do not plan on accidentally commiting said data to the fork.
+**Crinacle results are removed** because their measurements are locked behind a paywall, and I do not plan on accidentally commiting said data to the fork.

 ## Problems caused
 Warnings, errors, and their effects are documented below.
 These are usually caused by a value in the equalization being too high for some calculations to work (e.g. +28db, +40db, etc.).
 Ordered by headphone source recommendation priority (oratory1990 > Crinacle > Innerfidelity > Rtings > Headphone.com > Reference Audio Analyzer).
-An asterisk (`*`) after any names mean they match the recommended results in [results/README.md](results/README.md), so they are either the highest on the priority or is the only one existent.
+An asterisk (`*`) after any names mean they match the recommended results in [results/README.md](./results/README.md), so they are either the highest on the priority or is the only one existent.
 Check the source repo for any results that give bad results here; there should be normal results in the source.
 Additional problems shown for specific headphones.

 - Beyerdynamic DT 48 S 5 Ohm (Innerfidelity on-ear)`*`
 - Soul by Ludacris SL300 (Innerfidelity on-ear)`*`